 Dissertation (MSc Candidates Only)

 The principal method of student assessment is through written examinations.
-Examinations for the first half-session courses are in last two weeks of January and those for the second half-session are in May.
+Examinations for the first half-session courses are in December and those for the second half-session are in May.
 Candidates are normally expected to pass all examinations and all projects submissions.
 MSc candidates must submit a dissertation on their project, and may be required to undergo an oral examination.

 This Programme is currently offered as a full-time, on-campus, course.
-The duration of the Programme is 12 months, starting in late September.
+The duration of the Programme is 12 months, starting in mid-September.

-The taught part of the Programme consists of two half-sessions: the first running from September to late January, and the second from late January to mid June.
-The two half-sessions comprise courses that are taught by staff from the School of Engineering, Department of Chemistry, and Department of Geography and Environment.
+The taught part of the Programme consists of two half-sessions: the first running from September to December, and the second from January to May .
+The two half-sessions comprise courses that are taught by staff from the School of Engineering.

 The courses are assessed both by written examination and coursework.